Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Check the Class_Initialize() and Class_Terminate() Sub-Routines.
-The ClsArea Object is instantiated in the Class_Initialize() Code and removes the Object from memory in Class_Terminate() Code when the user program ends.
+The Class_Initialize() and Class_Terminate() routines handle the lifecycle of the embedded object: The ClsArea object is instantiated in Class_Initialize() when a ClsVolume3 object is created, and released from memory in Class_Terminate() When the user program ends.

 The Testing Program.